 Teaching | Current

-Dr Noakes is happy to hear from prospective students with an interest in contemporary Chinese politics (particularly in the areas of popular resistance and political economy), transnational advocacy, human rights, and democratization, as well as other “big think” questions in comparative politics.
+Dr Noakes is happy to hear from prospective students with an interest in contemporary Chinese politics (particularly in the areas of popular resistance and political economy), transnational advocacy, human rights, and democratization, as well as other “big think” questions in comparative and international politics.

 Areas of expertise

 Chinese politics and foreign policy, theories of institutional change, transnational mobilization, state-society relations, international democracy promotion.